ambreshgupta12/flutter-key-concept/README.md

 ## *Components*

 It is architecture based on the book and blog by Uncle Bob.
 It is a combination of concepts taken from the Onion Architecture and other architectures.
 The main focus of the architecture is separation of concerns and scalability.
-It consists of four main modules: App, Domain, Data, and Device.
+It consists of four main modules: Presentation, Domain, Data.

-## *Actions*
+## *Presentation*

-Actions carry the information in their payload and pass it to reducers.
-In Dart programming language the actions can be represented by different classes.
-It’s a good practice to keep the actions separated by features into separate files to prevent your objects growing too large.
+This is the stuff you're used to from "unclean" Flutter architecture.
+You obviously need widgets to display something on the screen.
+These widgets then dispatch events to the Bloc and listen for states (or an equivalent if you don't use Bloc for state management).

 ## *Reducer*

 Reducers receive the information through actions and implement the business logic layer to handle data and generate the next state of the application.
 It’s important to remember that the reducers always create a new copy of the state, keeping it immutable between the refresh cycles.